Delicious Meatball Kofta Curry

 - Meat – I am using a combination of beef and lamb.
 But you can also use all beef or a combination of chicken and turkey.

-- Curry powder - Curry powder is readily available in most supermarkets these days.
-But you can also make your own homemade curry powder as well as garam masala.
+- Curry powder – Curry powder is readily available in most supermarkets these days.
+But you can also make your own homemade curry powder and garam masala.

-- Coconut Cream - I have always used yogurt in this recipe to keep it authentic, but often, I have used coconut cream.
-Both taste absolutely delicious but obviously, the one with coconut cream will have a coconut flavor.
+- Coconut Cream – I have always used yogurt in this recipe to keep it authentic.
+But often, I use coconut cream.
+Both taste absolutely delicious, but obviously, the one with coconut cream will have a coconut flavor.

-- Breadcrumbs - This helps keep the meatballs moist and juicy so do not omit them.
-Breadcrumbs work the same way, but I use semolina because it's my mom's recipe.
+- Breadcrumbs – This helps keep the meatballs moist and juicy, so do not omit them.
+Breadcrumbs also work, but I use semolina because it’s my mom’s recipe.

 Meatballs

-- Add all meatball ingredients in a bowl and mix well to combine.
+- Add all the meatball ingredients to a bowl and mix well to combine.

-Pro tip - Never over mix ground meat as the meatballs will become tough. - Shape the mixture into small golf size balls and set them aside.
+Pro tip – Never overmix ground meat, as the meatballs will become tough. - Shape the mixture into small golf-sized balls and set them aside.

 Pro tip – Dip your hands in water or smear some oil on your hands.
 This will make it easier to work depending on the amount of fat in the meat.